Initial SDK Setup

 getApiEndpoint() method must be replaced with a reference to

-To find out your specific cluster or custom endpoint, please ask your Customer Success Manager or reach out to our support team.
+To find out your specific cluster, please ask your Customer Success Manager or reach out to our support team.

 AppDelegate.m file in the Stopwatch sample app.